MultiplatformKickstarter/website/content/en/features/_index.md

 ---
 title: 'Features'
-date: 2023-10-25T17:01:34+07:00
+description: "While most templates only solves the basic functionality, we are aiming to solve most of the common problems when creating applications from initial status to production."
+intro_image: "images/illustrations/personal-settings-pana.svg"
+intro_image_absolute: false
+intro_image_hide_on_mobile: false
+is_pricing: false
 ---

-While most templates only solves the basic functionality, we are aiming to solve most of the common problems when creating applications from initial status to production.

 Multiplatform Kickstarter is an opinionated template and comes with this stack built-in: